clw8/Node.js-learning/README.md

-This repo is for logging my progress as I learn Node.js.
+//This repo is for logging my progress as I learn Node.js.

 let skillsLearnt = {
   'commandLineNotesApp':['API basics- using Yarg, Lodash, OS and FS', 'Basic JSON', 'Tertinary operator and arrow functions'],